gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

     and choose *Potential*.
-The generated *.xvg* files contains the value of the potential energy (in kJ/mol) as a function of the simulation steps.
+The generated *.xvg* files contain the value of the potential energy (in kJ/mol) as a function of the simulation steps.
 The potential energy decreases from :math:`-3 \mathrm{e}-4~\text{kJ}/\text{mol}` to
     :math:`-1.8 \mathrm{e}-5~\text{kJ}/\text{mol}`.